Perspectives: Social Commerce – Edition 4

 v) Strong Unit Economics

-With E-Commerce players mostly competing in 1st and selected 2nd tier cities, the CAC for traditional e-Commerce models has been increasing, as growth of internet shoppers begins to flatten2 yet marketing costs continue to accelerate.
+With E-Commerce players mostly competing in 1st and selected 2nd tier cities, the CAC for traditional e-commerce models has been increasing, as growth of internet shoppers begins to flatten2 yet marketing costs continue to accelerate.

-By leveraging on community leaders to aggregate orders, the average order value increases, lowering the logistics cost in respect to GMV through deliveries made in bulk.
-Strong product-market fit of Social Commerce in lower tier cities are crucial to minimise CAC and increase retention rates.
+By leveraging community leaders to aggregate orders, the average order value increases, lowering the logistics cost with respect to GMV through deliveries made in bulk.The strong product-market fit of Social Commerce in lower-tier cities is crucial to minimise CAC and increase retention rates.